varshanookarapu/varshanookarapu/README.md

 - 🔭 I’m currently working on Data Analysis
-- 🌱 I’m currently learning R Programming , Tableau, SQL
+- 🌱 I’m currently learning Power BI ,SQL, DAX
 - 🔭 Worked on React and Javascript
-- 📫 How to reach me: Reach out to me if it's a Job Opportunity
+- 📫 Reach out to me if it's a Job Opportunity
 - 😄 Pronouns: She/Her
 - ⚡ Fun fact: I like wolves and anime?!!!